RESOURCE MENU

 Anderson University does not misrepresent the nature of its educational programs and does not provide false, erroneous, or misleading statements.

-Anderson University provides a calculator to assist students with determining costs of attendance and financial aid eligibility.
-The calculator is available here.
+AU provides a calculator to assist students with determining costs of attendance and financial aid eligibility.
+Other questions may be addressed to the Office of Financial Aid & Scholarships:

 Contact: Office of Financial Aid & Scholarships